 For more than a century, CROSSMARK has helped retail companies, from consumer packaged goods manufacturers to big-box retailers, reach consumers anywhere along the shopping journey from product discovery to purchase — what CROSSMARK calls “thought to bought.”

-With the launch of CROSSMARK OneHub — its newest app built on the Salesforce platform — CROSSMARK has deployed a new and innovative way to connect retailers, suppliers, and shoppers more closely than ever.
+With the launch of CROSSMARK OneHub — its newest app built on the Lightning Platform — CROSSMARK has deployed a new and innovative way to connect retailers, suppliers, and shoppers more closely than ever.

 Not so long ago, almost anyone could walk into a retail store and tell the staff they had been sent to set up an in-store display or stage an event.
 Store managers were often in the dark about whether these promotions had been authorized, so the entire process could be chaotic.

 Increasingly, retailers wanted more control and visibility over their stores.
 Suppliers wanted more insights into the impact of their promotions.
 And CROSSMARK saw an opportunity to address both with a single app that could also open the door to new ways to connect with and understand consumers.